utkarshgupta2504/todoey/README.md

 ## ChangeLog:

+### v1.7.0
+- Added app drawer by clicking on main icon.
+- Starting instructions will not show after initial start and deleting.
+- Instructions can be accessed in the left pane.

 ### v 1.6.0
 - Implemented swipe to delete functionality.
 - Holding and double tap both open task info screen.